jdongob/TaskAppReact/README.md

 # TaskAppReact

-A simple way to create a List of Components using React Hooks in functional components.
+A simple way to create a List of Components using React Hooks in functional components.<br />
 Works with the state of an array of objects, allowing you to add, delete, and update data.

 > Install External Library :